JAGANBALUSAMY/CODEARC/manual.md

   <img src="docs/images/open-from-github.png" alt="Open from Github" width="400"/>
 </div>

-CodeX will automatically detect the language of the file and switch the editor's language mode accordingly.
+CODEARC will automatically detect the language of the file and switch the editor's language mode accordingly.
 Other users' editors will also automatically switch to the same language mode.

 ### Saving Files to GitHub